lidofinance/alerting-forta/bsc-adi-governance/README.md

 ## Sub-bots

-### Governance
+### CrossChainExecutor

-Alerts about events on the gov-bridge (optimism side)
+Alerts about events on the CrossChainExecutor

 **Alerts:**

-- Alerts on all events in gov-bridge (optimism side)
+- 🚨🚨🚨 BSC a.DI: Guardians updated

 ## Development